moaatt2/test-blog/docs/_posts/2025-06-01-this-is-not-food.md

 ### Overview

-Recently, I got some rings in a new wire diameter and wanted to try making a weave with rings in two wire diameters.
-After looking through [M.A.I.L.](https://www.mailleartisans.org) for a weave that fits those criteria, I found [This Is Not Food](https://www.mailleartisans.org/weaves/weavedisplay.php?key=59) by Thexnihil(who doesn’t appear to have an account on M.A.I.L.).
+Recently, I got some rings in a new <abbr title="" data-tippy-content='Read more about wire diameter <a href="/glossary#wire_diameter">here<a>'>wire diameter</abbr> and wanted to try making a weave with rings with two different wire diameters.
+After looking through [M.A.I.L.](https://www.mailleartisans.org) for a weave that fits the criteria, I found [This Is Not Food](https://www.mailleartisans.org/weaves/weavedisplay.php?key=59) by Thexnihil(who doesn’t appear to have an account on M.A.I.L.).
 I found this member of the [Japanese]({{ site.baseurl }}{{ site.family_page }}#Japanese) weave family intriguing due to the use of small rings to hold the large rings in their spiral pattern.
 If you want to make this weave yourself, I recommend this great [tutorial](https://www.mailleartisans.org/articles/articledisplay.php?key=198) by [IronRose](https://www.mailleartisans.org/members/memberdisplay.php?key=756).

 ### Materials